Garden wildlife identifier: ladybird larvae

 Pine ladybird larvae (Exochomus quadripunctatus)

-A dull, purplish grey with a pale black line, marked by grey smudges.
+Pine ladybird larvae is a dull, purplish grey with a pale black line, marked by grey smudges.
 Tail segments have a spiny crest.
 Found in broadleaf and pine trunks.
 Eats scale insects and woolly aphids.
 7.5mm long.

 Seven-spot ladybird larvae (Coccinella septempunctata)

-Mid grey with a regular alignment of black bobbles.
+Seven-spot ladybird larvae is mid grey with a regular alignment of black bobbles.
 The first thoracic segment is a yellowish orange marked with black, while the first and fourth abdominal segments have two orange marks at the sides.
 Found on almost all plants, eating aphids.
 13mm long.

 Ten-spot ladybird larvae (Adalia decempunctata)